BitBoxSwiss/bitbox-base/docs/overview/diy.md

 **Compile Armbian and custom applications**

-The BitBoxBase runs a minimal Armbian operating system with additional custom applications written by Shift Cryptosecurity.
+The BitBoxBase runs a minimal Armbian operating system with additional custom applications.
 The main output is an Armbian image that contains the compiled custom applications and can be used to boot the BitBoxBase.

 We assume that running Docker requires `sudo`, therefore `sudo make` is needed.
 If your Docker installation allows execution for regular users, `sudo` is not necessary.